-The university has also posted position descriptions for the following new roles: Associate Vice President for EEO-TIX and Deputy Title IX Coordinator; Communications and Marketing Director; Hearing Manager; Equity and Inclusion Coordinator; Executive Assistant to the Vice President for the Office for Equity, Equal Opportunity, and Title IX and Title IX Coordinator (Office Manager); Senior Database Analyst; Deputy Coordinator for Intake, Outreach, and Initial Assessment; and three Outreach, Intake, and Care Managers.
+The university has hired for the following new roles: Deputy EEO-TIX Coordinator—Healthcare; Senior Investigators—Healthcare; Associate Vice President for EEO-TIX and Deputy Title IX Coordinator; Communications and Marketing Director; Training, Education, and Prevention Coordinator; Hearing Manager; Executive Assistant to the VP and AVP for the Office for Equity, Equal Opportunity, and Title IX and Title IX Coordinator/ Office Manager; Equity and Inclusion Specialist/Senior Database Analyst; two Deputy Coordinators—Intake, Outreach, and Support; two Deputy Coordinators—Investigation and Resolution; and two Intake, Outreach, and Care Managers.

 University-wide Policy on Prohibited Discrimination, Harassment, and Retaliation